akkadotnet/Akka.Persistence.Sql/README.md

 This is a port of the amazing [akka-persistence-jdbc](https://github.com/akka/akka-persistence-jdbc) package from Scala, with a few improvements based on C# as well as our choice of data library.

 Please read the documentation carefully.
-Some features may be specific to use case and have trade-offs (namely, compatibility modes)
+Some features may have specific use case and have trade-offs (namely, compatibility modes).

+If you're migrating from legacy `Akka.Persistence.Sql.Common` based plugins, you can read the [migration guide documentation](https://github.com/akkadotnet/Akka.Persistence.Sql/blob/dev/docs/articles/migration.md), the [migration tutorial](https://github.com/akkadotnet/Akka.Persistence.Sql/blob/dev/docs/articles/migration-walkthrough.md), and watch the [migration tutorial video](https://youtu.be/gSmqUrVHPq8).

 # Table Of Content
 - [Akka.Persistence.Sql](#akkapersistencesql)